MartinPersson/HOTlab/readme.txt

 The project consists of two parts: a dll written in CUDA that generates holograms on CUDA suported GPUs and a GUI program written in LabVIEW.
 The dll is licensed under LGPL and the LabVIEW programs under GPL.

 The main program, called "Martins HOT interface.vi", is located in the LabVIEW folder along with "GenerateHologramCUDA.dll".
 GenerateHologramCUDA.dll can be compiled for use with SLM:s connected to a PCI or PCIe interface.
-By default, the dll is compiled for use with a PCIe based SLM.
+By default, the LabVIEW program links to the dll compiled for PCIe based SLMs.
 To change to a PCI based SLM, just copy and replace GenerateHologramCUDA.dll with the on located in the LabVIEW\GenerateHologramCUDA_PCI folder.

 A quick start guide for the LabVIEW program is located in the "docs" folder.